 Table of Contents

 At What Age Do Yorkies Calm Down?

-They begin to calm down at age 2-3 but become most calm at the age of 8.
+They begin to calm down at ages 2-3 but become most calm at 8.
 That time, they get worn out easily.
-This means that regular exercise will be one of the most effective means of controlling and eliminating hyperactive behaviors.
+This means that regular exercise will be one of the most effective ways to control and eliminate hyperactive behaviors.

-But, as pet owners, you should not wait until they “grow out of” hyper behaviors wwhen they leave the puppy stage.
-Yorkshire terriers are loaded with energies!
+But, as pet owners, you should not wait until they “grow out of” hyper behaviors when they leave the puppy stage.
+Yorkshire terriers are loaded with energy!
 But there are quick fixes to that.